-Closing and paperwork signing.
+- Closing and paperwork signing.

-> Pre-approval letter: A piece of paper that you get from a bank, credit union or mortgage banker.
+Pre-approval letter: A piece of paper that you get from a bank, credit union or mortgage banker.
 A pre-approval letter tells the seller, “Hey, the person who wrote the offer to purchase your house will be able to obtain financing to buy your house.
-Rest assured, if you accept their offer, everything will work out great!”.
+Rest assured, if you accept their offer, everything will work out great!”

-> That’s great in a perfect world, but here’s the problem, not all pre-approval letters are created equal.
+Here’s the problem: Not all pre-approval letters are created equal.
 Most lenders will issue what is known as a Credit Verified Pre-approval.
 The lender goes through the motions of obtaining your social security numbers, dates of birth and other basic information needed to access your credit reports.
 Lenders first look at your credit scores and ensure they meet the minimum credit scores to qualify (more on that later).
 Then they likely look at your open credit cards, installment loans, and other debts to ensure you don’t have any late payments, bankruptcies or collections.
 They ask you basic information about the purchase price and down payment.
 If that all looks good, they tell you the rate and issue you a credit verified pre-approval which will be good for 90 days which becomes your home shopping window.

-> Unfortunately, a typical credit verified pre-approval is NOT good enough in today’s world where strict lending guidelines run the show.
+Unfortunately, a typical credit verified pre-approval is NOT good enough in today’s world where strict lending guidelines run the show.
 A credit verified pre-approval can lead to unexpected surprises during underwriting and could prevent you from obtaining financing on your home (no financing means no new home).
 During mortgage underwriting, you’ll face substantial amounts more scrutiny with regards to verification of down payment, income, and debts.